LarsKoelpin/typescript-to-graphql/Readme.md

 # Problem
-When I develop GraphQl applications, I often feel like I have to synchronize my TypeScript interfaces to match my graphQl schema or vise versa.
+When I develop GraphQl applications, I often feel like I have to synchronize my TypeScript interfaces to match my graphQl schema or vice versa.
 This is a tedious task to do, when changing the schema in development and for me often leads to "any" typings or differences between the GQL Schema and the typescript interface.
 This leads to losing a valuable typescript features or introducing avoidable bugs.